zbengt/zbengt.github.io/_posts/2021-09-17-variable_correlation.md

 - **Treatment** and **ANYTHING RELATED TO GENE EXPRESSION**.
 Again, a big swing and a miss here.
 No correlations between temperature treatment and anything else here.

 Gotta be honest, these aren't exactly the most encouraging results in the world.
 But we do have some neat-ish stuff in here!
-I'm going to send this on over to the rest of the lab to see if anyone has some good insights into this stuff.